mykcryptodev/monalista/README.md

 You've cloned your app, now set your environment variables by copying the `.env.example` file and setting a client ID and secret key.
 Don't set the app url just yet, we'll do that in a minute.
 For now, head over to the [thirdweb dashboard](https://thirdweb.com/login) to get your client ID and secret key.

 > [!IMPORTANT]
 > Never expose your secret key!
 Your client ID isn't meant to be private, but your secret key should never be shared or exposed on the frontend!
+Your client ID can be restricted to your domains, you should definitely do that.
+Simply add localhost:3000 and you ngrok url to the allowlisted domains in the thirdweb dashboard.

 Once your environment variables are set, install dependencies and start your app.